Indonesia hero image

 • July to October offers clear seas for Komodo sailing and comfortable retreat weather; we manage peak season bookings early.

-• November to March is rainy, especially in Jakarta and Bali; we build indoor alternates and recommend travel insurance if scheduling in this window.
+• November to March is rainy, especially in Jakarta and Bali; we build indoor alternates, protect inter-island connections, and recommend travel insurance in this window.

 Group Logistics